cloud-gov/cg-site/_docs/management/headers.md

 title: Security-related HTTP headers
 ---

-By default, cloud.gov sets several security-related HTTP headers if your application does not:
+By default, Cloud.gov sets several security-related HTTP headers if your application does not:

 ```
 X-Frame-Options: DENY